 My fourth book, THE INCREDIBLE PAINTING OF FELIX CLOUSSEAU, was a hit.
 One of the first people to see it and give it the thumb's up — literally, hot off the press — was Maurice Sendak.
 We bumped into each other at the printers.
 It was a lucky first meeting, and happily not our last.

-That was all a long time ago.
-Since then I've written several other picture books, illustrated a few by other authors, and created a series of offbeat wordplay books, beginning with the book of palindromes, GO HANG A SALAMI!
+This was all a long time ago.
+Since then I've written many other picture books, illustrated a few by other authors, and created a series of offbeat wordplay books, beginning with the book of palindromes, GO HANG A SALAMI!
 I'M A LASAGNA HOG!

 I visit schools across the country and sometimes around the globe.
 I live with my wife, Audrey, in San Francisco.